 In workplaces where the employer is required to establish a joint health and safety committee, the employer must also post the names and work locations of the committee members in a conspicuous place.

-Under a regulation of the Workplace Safety and Insurance Act (WSIA), employers are required to prominently display the poster entitled "In Case of Injury--1234" in their workplace.
-The Workplace Safety and Insurance Board (WSIB) issued a news release [ 49 Kb / 1 page ] about the poster.
+Under a regulation of the Workplace Safety and Insurance Act (WSIA), employers are required to prominently display the "In Case of Injury" Poster (Form 82) in their workplace.

 This poster is provided free of charge to employers directly by the WSIB.
 Employers can get the poster online or by calling the WSIB at 416-344-1016 or 1-800-663-6639.